-Member's Statement 329 - 6(2): Kindergarten Graduates
+Member's Statement 330 - 6(2): Kindergarten Graduates

 Ms. Killiktee (interpretation): Thank you, Mr. Speaker.
-I rise also to recognize the young children who completed their class and some are named after my father.
+I also rise to recognize the young children who completed their class and some are named after my father.
 I am very proud of my fellow residents in Qikiqtarjuaq.
-I would like to cite their names here in recognitions and express my pride along with their parents:
+I would like to cite their names here in recognition and express my pride along with their parents.
+They are:

 - Gillian Audlakiak

 - Ashley Eenoogoo

-- Olivia Kadloo
+- Olivia Kalluk

-- Donna Keyoolta
+- Dana Keyookta

 - Houston Kilabuk

-- Aimoona Kuksiak
+- Imoona Kokseak

-- Annie Kooneeliusee
+- Allen Kooneeliusee

-- Sy Kooneeloosie
+- Sye Kooneeloosie

 - Scott Kopalie

 - Jasmine Awa

 - Ava Kukseak

 - Silasie Natsiapik

 - Pauloosie Kevin Nookiguak

 - Leslie Nuqingaq

 - Paula Qappik

 - John Aiki Qiyuqtaq

-- Leetia Sanguya
+- Nikia Sanguya

-These 16 students completed their kindergarten school and I would like to show my pride along with you to these individuals.
+These 16 students completed their kindergarten school and I would like to ask you to join me in congratulating these individuals.
 Thank you, Mr. Speaker.